← Back to Guides

 Do TOU Tariffs Only Benefit Energy Companies?

-Not necessarily.
-For some households — especially electric vehicle owners or those with battery storage — Time of Use tariffs can reduce costs.
+In the main yes, however for some households — especially those with electric vehicle or those with battery storage — Time of Use tariffs can reduce costs.

 However, for average households with standard usage patterns, the added complexity can outweigh potential savings.